RandyGaul/cute_framework/doc/protocol.md

 ### Packet Sniffing

 One may wonder if the *connect token packet* is susceptible to packet sniffing.
 What if someone grabs the packet and sends a copy to the server before the valid client's copy reaches the server?
 In this case the server will start up two *encryption state*'s, one for each potential client.
-The server will cache the *connect token packet* keyed by the `HMAC bytes` of the packet.
+The server will cache the *connect token packet* keyed by the `signature` of the packet.
 This will ensure only one copy of the connect token is cached.

 The server will also setup two *encryption state*'s, one for each IP address.
 In the case where the malicious potential client spoofed their IP to match the valid user's IP, only one *encryption state* will be setup.